willmino/UFOs/README.md

 ![correct_date_format](https://github.com/willmino/UFOs/blob/main/images/correct_format_search.png)

-### Summary
+## Summary

 The website was successfully constructed.
 The `app.js` javascript file was linked in the website's HTML code.
-This file contained all of the javascript code necessary to generate the table we needed and display the UFO Sighting data in this table.
+This file contained all of the javascript code necessary to generate the table I needed and display the UFO Sighting data in this table.
 The `data.js` source file containing a list of objects was successfully input into the HTML code of the data table on the UFO website.

-#### One Drawback:
+### One Drawback:

 One thing to note about website functionality was the way the filters appeared in relation to the description text next to each filter.
 Since each description of the filter had a different text length, the filters appeared offset from eachother.
 This was not visually appealing for the website.

-#### Additional Recommendations for Further Development
+### Additional Recommendations for Further Development

 1. One change I already implemented for this website was to create subcolumns of space using the `col-md` layout to set an equal space to store both the description of the data table filters and the filter entry fields themselves.
 In this way, the appearance of the filters would be clean and more visually appealing to users.